psychoSherlock/textRactor/README.md

 # Just a simple telegram bot, that would extract all text from an image using OCR recognition
-## It would also extract all words from a voice message using a text-to-speech API.
+## It would also extract all words from a voice message